mavlink/MAVSDK-docs/en/guide/taking_off_landing.md

 * [set_max_speed()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1abc27410a9b2a938b21ab59c5ef9ee941)
 * [get_max_speed_m_s](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1abc27410a9b2a938b21ab59c5ef9ee941)

 > **Note** These methods get/set the [MPC_XY_CRUISE](https://dev.px4.io/en/advanced/parameter_reference.html#MPC_XY_CRUISE) parameter.
   They are used in the same way as the other `Action` methods.

 ## Switch Between VTOL Modes {#transition_vtol}

-DroneCore provides methods to transition between VTOL fixed wing and multicopter modes, with both synchronous and asynchronous versions:
+`Action` provides methods to transition between VTOL fixed wing and multicopter modes, with both synchronous and asynchronous versions:
 * [transition_to_fixedwing()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1a559e6cfa22f937acc0bbd1f9ac4e54fa), [transition_to_multicopter()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1a3af080379382fedbc3ad8bdbaf3c4e4c)
 * [transition_to_fixedwing_async()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1af5b02f05ffdc2e0787a7633410710d9d), [transition_to_multicopter_async()](../api_reference/classdronecode__sdk_1_1_action.md#classdronecode__sdk_1_1_action_1a053aa7430852a4200b201abda1b3b3e4)

 The associated action will only be executed for VTOL vehicles (on other vehicle types the command will fail with a `Result` of `VTOL_TRANSITION_SUPPORT_UNKNOWN` or `NO_VTOL_TRANSITION_SUPPORT`).
 The command will succeed if called when the vehicle is already in the mode.

 The code fragment below shows how to call the synchronous action to transition to fixed wing, and to print the result of the call (the other synchronous method is used in the same way).